UnclePhil/docker-db-backup_rclone/README.md

 ### Added features
 * rclone to send backup on more than S3  -[rclone.org](https://rclone.org/)-
+* replace the /install/asset/10-db-backups in the original image by a rclone version

 ### Removed parts
 * Zabbix Monitoring capabilities